ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

     - No rigorous testing yet, only tried via terminal
     - Does not support the creation of new users
     - stores passwords in a .csv file
     - passwords currently plaintext
+- Version2:
+    - Daemon unaffected by login_process and user_process errors
+    - Multiple users can connect at once
+    - Some rigorous testing
+    - Support the creation of new users
+    - stores passwords in a .db file
+    - passwords currently plaintext

 ## Planning Version 1